 - a description of all arrangements or understandings between the stockholder, and any beneficial owner, and a proposed Director candidate;

-- a description of the qualifications and background of the proposed Director candidate which addresses the minimum qualifications and other criteria for Board membership.
+- a description of the qualifications and link for you background of the proposed Director candidate which addresses the minimum qualifications and other criteria for Board membership.